tshiels/Secure-Wireless-Locking-System/README.md

 # Secure-Wireless-Locking-System
 Embedded Systems Project from CS122A

 This project simulates a wireless locking mechanism.
 The RFID tag is read and validated on one end of the system, and a signal is sent to the receiver to lock or unlock the target device.
-I utilized 2 ATmega1284 microcontrollers, 2 hc-05 Bluetooth modules, 1 RFID card reader, and 2 LCD screens.
+Project is written in Embedded-C. I utilized 2 ATmega1284 microcontrollers, 2 hc-05 Bluetooth modules, 1 RFID card reader, and 2 LCD screens.

 Link to video demonstration: https://www.youtube.com/watch?v=le9lqEhSdYQ&t=1s